JSTOR-Labs/juncture/pages/the-old-weavers-house.md

 # The Old Weavers House

-The Old Weavers House is a half-timbered building on the River Stour, Canterbury, dating from the 14th century.
+The Old Weavers House is a half-timbered building on the River Stour, Canterbury.
+Photographed by Judyta Socha and Megan Yeoman.